 We identified and extracted reported outcomes from the abstract, methods and results sections of studies.
 These were organised into a comprehensive outcome inventory.
 Outcome domains were formed by grouping together similar outcomes that shared a common definition.
 Outcome domains and included outcomes were reviewed by authors to prevent any duplication of outcomes resulting from varying terminology.
 Our approach to generating outcome domains was adopted from the methodology used by Hopkins et al during the BARIACT study (outcome reporting in bariatric surgery: an in- depth analysis to inform the development of a core outcome set, the BARIACT Study).
 21

 We also performed a further analysis to identify which outcomes and outcome measures were reported frequently in high quality studies, defined as studies with a JADAD and MOMENT score of 4 and greater.
+Where disagreements in JADAD and MOMENT scoring between reviewers occurred, a third author was involved for arbitration and consensus in the scoring process.

 Univariate association between non-parametric, continuous variables was tested using the Spearman Rho correlation coefficient.
 We assessed the relationship between quality of outcome reporting (MOMENT score) as the dependent variable and independent variables JADAD scores, study size, year of publication and impact factor of the journal.
 The strength of correlation was defined as: very weak (0.00-0.19); weak (0.20-0.39); moderate (0.40-0.59); strong (0.60-0.79) and very strong (0.80 and above).
 All analyses were undertaken using SPSS 25.0 (IBM, Armonk, NY, USA)